guolipin/COVID-19_information_retrevial/README.md

 ### Requirements
+Due to the data files are large, I am not able to upload it at the moment.
-* To run code successfully, you need to download data from Kaggle (20G) and sample it.
-I recommend you to use my dataset, which is randomly sample from original dataset.
+* To run code successfully, you need to download data from Kaggle (20G) and sample it following my code instruction.
-* To run code efficiently, you can use saved csv file or json file in the same directory, which will save 1-2 hours for data processing.
+* To run code efficiently, I recommend you to save csv file or json file in the same directory, which will save 1-2 hours for data processing.

 ### Reference
 [1] Jurafsky D & Martin JH 2020, Speech and Language Processing, 3rd ed., Stanford University, California, <https://web.stanford.edu/~jurafsky/slp3/>